A Photographic Guide

 A few principles to adhere to:

-A simple, but effective photo An simple posed shot
+A simple, but effective photo A simple shot

 A stunning photo A photo taken in the same area, a few minutes later